-Learn how to sew a Pillowcase Dress with this free Pillowcase Dress pattern and tutorial.
+How to make a pillowcase dress: A Pillowcase Dress is a perfect beginner sewing project!
+Learn how to sew a Pillowcase Dress with this free pattern & tutorial!

-I often refer to my style of sewing as “instant gratification”.
-In my mind, there’s nothing better than spending a few hours at the sewing machine and creating something my little girl will love.
-(I’ve also learned to sew what she likes- nothing more disappointing that her refusing to wear something I made!)
+I often refer to my style of sewing as “instant gratification sewing.”
+To me, there’s nothing better than spending an hour or two at the sewing machine and creating something my little girl will love (and look super cute in, lol.)
+I will say, I’ve learned (the hard way) to listen to her opinions and sew with fabrics she likes- nothing more disappointing that her refusing to wear something I made!

 In this tutorial, I’ll show you how to make a basic pillowcase dress with a ruffle bottom and give you a few options such as a contrasting top, a solid dress or banded bottom and a different tie/strap option.

-Are you ready to learn how to sew this Pillowcase Dress?
+Are you ready to learn how to sew a Pillowcase Dress?